Kio-WTF/0xRoyalty1/README.md

-- 👋 Hi, I’m ZeroX Royalty
+- 👋 Hi, I’m Kio
 - 🌱 I’m currently learning WaZoBia
-- 📫 How to reach me, 0xRoyalty1@gmail.com
+- 📫 How to reach me, Akolawolekio@gmail.com

 <!---
 0xRoyalty1/0xRoyalty1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.